 In order to understand the effect of each promoter on the reduction behaviour of Co, the samples were submitted to a TPR analysis under 5 % H2 in N2 (Figure 5).
-The sample containing only 20 wt.-% Co shows two different peaks, the first at a lower temperature (300-375 °C) is associated with the reduction of the Co(III) species to Co(II), and the second one, at a higher temperature (400-500 °C) with the reduction of the Co(II) species to Co(0) [28].
+The sample containing only 20 wt% Co shows two peaks, the first one at a lower temperature (300-375 °C) is associated with the reduction of the Co(III) species to Co(II), and the second one, at a higher temperature (400-500 °C) with the reduction of the Co(II) species to Co(0) [30].
 The addition of Ru to the samples enhances the reducibility of the samples lowering the temperature of both reduction steps.
 The addition of both Ru and rare earth metals as promotors leads to an increase of the reduction temperature for both steps, compared to those promoted by Ru alone, as illustrated by the TPR for the samples promoted with Ru and La or Pr.
 The sample promoted with mixture of Ru and Ce shows similar reduction behaviour in relation to the sample promoted only with Ru.
-Again it is the sample promoted with Ru and Hf which shows the most differentiated reduction temperature for the Co(III) species is raised to ca. 350 °C, simultaneously the reduction temperature for the Co(II) species is reduced to ca. 400-450 °C. The peaks for both steps merge together in a single reduction peak between 325-450 °C, where they cannot be differentiated from each other.
+Again it is the sample promoted with Ru and Hf that exhibits the most differentiated reduction behaviour.
+No reduction is observed up to 330 °C and the peaks for both reduction steps merge together in a single peak between 330-460 °C.